luchangli03/spline-interpolation/README.md

 # spline-intorplation
-spline intorplation implemented by Matlab and C++
+spline interpolation implemented by Matlab and C++